Uzaif-Sheikh/CoronaRun/README.md

 ![](sudoku1.JPG)

 This was a small 2D game something like flappy bird, this game is created using Unity game engie and C# as the programming languague.
-The assets for this game is taken from a free game assets website (<a src="https://www.kenney.nl/assets">Here</a>) and some assets were made by me using photoshop.
+The assets for this game is taken from a free game assets website [Here](https://www.kenney.nl/assets) and some assets were made by me using photoshop.

 ![](sudoku2.JPG)